Friday, December 15, 2017

 A HUGE THANK YOU TO ALL MY READERS....

-Fairly recently, I was already astonished to reach the milestone of 1,200 page views within 7 days, which was huge for a small blogger like me and I thanked you for it.
+Recently, I was astonished to reach the milestone of 1,200 page views in just 7 days, which is huge for a small blogger like me.
+Thank you for this.

 17,517 (and climbing...)

 WOW!?!
-It may appear rather small for the renown bloggers out there, yet for a small blogger like me only writing sporadically...
+Such numbers may appear rather small for the renowned bloggers out there, yet for a small blogger like me who only writes sporadically...
 THAT'S AMAZING!?!
 And the only thing I can say is

 A HUGE THANK YOU to ALL MY READERS...